 Performance during the year: The Company continued to maintain good control in respect of both its capital and operating costs by effectively managing the financial risks that could have had an adverse impact on its business.
-At half way through the ED1 Period, the Company had implemented efficiencies equivalent to a 3% reduction in base costs relative to the prior regulatory period.
+Five years through the ED1 period, the Company had implemented efficiencies equivalent to a 3% reduction in base costs relative to the prior regulatory period.

-Revenue: The Company's revenue at £438.5 million was £9.9 million higher than the prior year primarily due to higher distribution system revenues and higher amortisation.
+Revenue: The Company's revenue at £437.3 million was £1.2 million lower than the prior year (2019: £438.5 million) primarily due to lower distribution use of system revenues as the result of the Covid-19 Pandemic ("the Pandemic") offset by higher tarrifs.

-Operating profit and position at the year-end: The Company's operating profit of £194.1 million was £5.6 million more than the previous year, primarily reflecting higher revenues, offset by higher depreciation and business rates.
-The statement of financial position on page 29 shows that, as at 31 December 2019 the Company had total equity of £1,489.8 million (2018: £1,405.1 million).
-The directors consider the Company to have a strong financial position which, when coupled with the preference of its parent Company, Berkshire Hathaway Energy, for operating with lower levels of debt than equivalent companies in the sector, creates a stable base for continued strong performance during the ED1 period.
+Operating profit and position at the year-end: The Company's operating profit of £186.1 million was £8.1 million lower than the previous year (2019: £194.1 million), primarily reflecting lower revenues, higher depreciation and higher business rates.
+The statement of financial position on page 26 shows that, at 31 December 2020 the Company had total equity of £1,561.5 million (2019: £1,489.8 million).
+The directors consider the Company to have a strong financial position which, when coupled with the preference of its parent company, Berkshire Hathaway Energy, for operating with lower levels of debt than equivalent companies in the sector, creates a stable base for continued strong performance during the ED1 period.

-Finance costs and investments: Finance costs net of investment income at £49.8 million was £0.9 million higher than prior year mainly reflecting increased borrowings.
+Finance costs and investments: Finance costs net of investment income at £38.1 million was £11.7 million lower than the prior year (2019: £49.8 million) mainly reflecting decreased borrowings and refinancing at lower rates.